 Thanks to the significant advances in artificial intelligence (AI) and augmented reality (AR) consumers can try our beauty products virtually wherever they are — on mobile, web or in-store.
-Leading brands are successfully using smart mirrors to give consumers innovative ways to experience beauty products using cameras.
+Leading brands are successfully using virtual makeup apps and smart mirrors to give consumers innovative ways to experience beauty products using cameras.
 However, as the industry evolves, the difference between AI and AR makeup mirrors becomes more palpable.With AR product experience the technology is capable of detecting the face and overlaying virtual makeup that looks as realistic as its physical copy.
 Using the camera, consumers can try on beauty products and find their perfect color match.
 AI makeup mirrors go further combining machine learning algorithms that analyze consumer facial characteristics like skin color, type or age and can recommend the best-fit products based on the individual data.

 Consider launching AR/AI makeup mirror?
 Discover our Beauty SDK